 Are you the type of person who looks at a pit bull, ignores all the negative press they often unjustifiably receive, and see a loving and loyal companion?

 For the sake of fairness, I won’t pretend for a moment that these attacks never occur, but I speak with confidence that they are very rare.

 Because the phrase “pit bull” covers such a variety of breeds, it has quickly become the norm to unfairly lump all dog attacks under one heading.
 Also contributing to this is the quantity of dogs labeled (sometimes incorrectly) as being an actual pit, as they take up a large percentage of the dog population.

-You are now a breed ambassador.
+1. You are now a breed ambassador.

 I occasionally take pit bulls out of the shelter for weekend adventures and socialization, and by no small margin get the widest spectrum of reactions from people: